South Australian School of Art: Education Department (1909)

 In mid-1909 responsibility for the management of the school was handed over to the Education Department, and renamed Adelaide School of Art, but with no immediate change of function, courses, or staff.
 Trainee teachers constituted a substantial proportion of its students.

+Several of the Adelaide School of Art era teachers in 1925, including L. H. Howie (front row, centre), Elizabeth Armstrong, (front row, 4th from right), and Charles J. Pavia (back row, 4th from left).

 From 1910 to 1916 the school was housed in the Jubilee Exhibition Building, not a popular choice, as the building was not heated in winter.
 When during the flu epidemic of 1919 that building was turned into a nursing hospital and quarantine station, the school moved to the old Destitute Asylum on Kintore Avenue.
 Gill resigned in July 1915 after suffering ill-health for a year or so.
 He left Australia to return to England, but died en route in May 1916.
 J. Christie Wright was appointed his replacement, commencing in February 1916, and set about reorganising it as the South Australian School of Arts and Crafts.
 He enlisted with the First AIF on 13 April 1916, with the assurance of being re-hired on his safe return, and his responsibilities were shared by C. J. Pavia, who handled administrative duties and Geometrical Drawing and Fred C. Britton in charge of all other subjects.
 Wright was killed in France in 1917.
 Britton left in 1918 to work as a war artist, and Pavia acted as principal for around three years.
 L. H. Howie returned from his wartime duties in 1920 and was appointed to the position, retiring in 1941.
 He recruited staff members Marie Tuck and Ethel Barringer, and the Girls' Central Art School was created as a school within a school during the 1930s.
 Jacqueline Hick, who was later to teach at the school, attained the highest aggregate in her third year of studies at the Girls' school in 1937.

 John Goodchild took over, and was appointed to the post in 1944, but left the following year to act as war artist for the RAAF.
 F. Millward Grey was his temporary replacement, made permanent in 1946, serving until 1956.

 Ken Lamacraft (Note: Kenneth Ronald Ross Lamacraft (1912–1996), whose parents were prominent Scout leaders, was educated at Unley High School and the School of Arts and Crafts, then taught at Thebarton and Goodwood Boys' Technical Schools.) was the next principal, followed by Douglas Roberts 1957–1958, in which year the school's title changed yet again, to South Australian School of Art, abbreviated as SASA.
 Paul Beadle led the school from 1958 to 1960, then Allan Sierp from 1961 to 1964, followed by Douglas Roberts again.